pyranges/pyranges_1.x/docs/how_to_overlap.rst

 Interval manipulation operations: intersect, subtract
 -----------------------------------------------------
 Set operations do not preserve input metadata.
-:func:`join_ranges <pyranges.PyRanges.join_ranges>` preserve metadata of both PyRanges, but is less efficient.
+:func:`join_overlaps <pyranges.PyRanges.join_overlaps>` preserve metadata of both PyRanges, but is less efficient.
 Pyranges also offers methods that preserve the metadata in self, but not in other.
 Specifically, method :func:`intersect <pyranges.PyRanges.intersect>` allows to obtain the intervals in self that overlap with any interval in other.
 It is similar to :func:`overlap <pyranges.PyRanges.overlap>`, but here coordinates